Homeward Bound raises awareness for women in STEM

 In a new initiative to raise awareness of the impact of women in science leadership, the Homeward Bound Program has been selecting women in Science, Technology, Engineering and Mathematics (STEM) fields and flying them to Antarctica for an intensive three-week conference at sea.

-aims to guide 1000 women over a 10-year period, with the third cohort set to sail in December this year.
+The leadership program aims to guide 1000 women over a 10-year period, with the third cohort set to sail in December this year.

 Jacobs Asia-Pacific GIS Technical Director Mary Ellen Feeney is one of the few selected for the program.
 Feeney said she is thrilled to be included in what she believes to be a hugely important initiative.